AdvancedOC/KOCOS/README.md

 ## Design

 KOCOS is a monolithic-ish kernel, designed to be capable out of the box of managing many simple programs.
+With all features compiled in, it is a heavy kernel, and has high system requirements.
+Things can be compiled out though.

 KOCOS provides a process system (with multi-threading and critical sections!), filesystem abstraction, TTY implementation, UNIX-inspired syscalls and event subsystems.

 ## Feature list